-16).
-Both gables are clad in pressed tin details: raking cornices with alternating white and brown surfaces and a large, dark yellow half sunburst centered on a brown background.
+The one-story front porch is an ell shape, encompassing the tower, making a right angle at the northeast corner, and receding west to meet the front entry bay.
+The porch is highly adorned with Eastlake style details and continues the brown/yellow ochre/white color scheme of the roof's details.
+The cross-gable porch roof is clad in slate.
+It is hipped at the south end, meets the building at the west end, and features two highly decorated gables near the ell's outside corner (photo 2, 8, 16).
+Both gables are clad in pressed tin details: raking cornices with alternating white and brown surfaces and a large, yellow ochre half sunburst centered on a brown background.
 The porch's roofline is skirted by a white and brown wood cornice with a built-in copper gutter.
-The roof is supported by square wood posts at each corner and on either side of the porch entry.
-The center third of the posts are decorated with turned details such as beads, coves, and tapers, with a large knob near the top of the turned section (photo 7).
+The roof is supported by wooden posts at each corner and on either side of the porch entry.
+The bottoms of the posts are square and the center third are decorated with turned details such as beads, coves, and tapers, with a large knob near the top of the turned section (photo 7).
 The upper third is faced with detailed brackets that extend to the cornice.
 The porch's entablature features stick-and-ball spindlework, a frieze detailed with rosettes, and corner brackets with fretwork cut to mimic the house's sunburst motif (photo 8, 9).
 The balustrade consists of wood top and bottom rails painted brown and thick turned balusters painted white with an elongated, beaded knob and square bases and caps.
 Both the grey deck and light green ceiling consists of medium-width tongue-and-groove boards (photo 11).
 The porch is set on battered piers constructed with limestone in the same manner as the house's foundation.
-The voids between the piers have been finished with white lattice framed by brown moongate arches and dark yellow sunbursts in the upper corners (photo 7).
-The porch is accessed from the walkway off South Liberty via a set of solid limestone steps with shaped and tooled limestone side walls (photo 10).
+The voids between the piers have been finished with white lattice (in-kind material replaced in 2012) framed by the original moongate arches and sunbursts in the upper corners